 The nonprofit Bargain Nook would be closed, though, so on the way, my husband and I stopped at the Bargain Nook in Platteville, which agreed to give me an early birthday discount.

-Thanks to overenthusiastic use of the discount, the stores now cap it at $25, but my total still was only $54 for three pairs of Land's End shoes, two bathing suits and a cashmere sweater with a split seam.
+Thanks to overenthusiastic use of the discount, the stores now limit it to 10 percent of purchase, but I still got a great deal on three pairs of Land's End shoes, two bathing suits and a cashmere sweater with a split seam.

 We rolled into Spring Green at 5 p.m., and I was surprised to see No Rules Jewelry & Gallery still open.
 The good news was, it was open late because of the crowds attending BobFest down the street.